-Transfer operations
+Transfer authorisation

-- 71. Before any transfer operation, as defined in paragraph 2.h), the master of the catching or towing vessel or its representatives or the representative of the farm or trap, where the transfer in question originates, as appropriate, shall send to its flag State or farm State CPC authorities before the transfer, a prior transfer notification indicating: - name of the catching vessel or farm or trap and ICCAT number record, - estimated time of transfer, - estimate of quantity of bluefin tuna to be transferred, - information on the position (latitude/longitude) where the transfer will take place and identifiable cage numbers, - name of the towing vessel, number of cages towed and ICCAT number record where appropriate, - port, farm, cage destination of the bluefin tuna.
+- 80. Before any transfer operation, the master of the catching or towing vessel or its representatives or the representative of the farm or trap, where the transfer in question originates, as appropriate, shall send to its flag CPC or farm State CPC authorities before the transfer, a prior transfer notification indicating: - name of the catching vessel or farm or trap and ICCAT number record, - estimated time of transfer, - estimated quantity of bluefin tuna to be transferred, - information on the position (latitude/longitude) where the transfer will take place and identifiable cage numbers, - name of the towing vessel, number of cages towed and ICCAT number record where appropriate, - port, farm, cage destination of the bluefin tuna.